CyndiMorris/AnalyticsProjects/Sparkify/README.md

 Skills demonstrated in this project:
 * ETL Pipeline with Python
 * Data Modeling with Postgres
-* Create Star Schema Database
+* Star Schema Database creation

 ## ETL pipeline